 Then again, if you're really not a fan of line rental, you can always grab a landline-free, broadband-only package…

 Broadband without a phone line

 Only a couple of providers offer broadband that doesn't have line rental at all.
-These include Virgin Media and Hyperoptic - both of which have their own broadband networks separate from BT that work a little differently, meaning a landline isn't always necessary.
+That includes Virgin Media, which has its own broadband networks separate from BT.
+It works a little differently, meaning a landline isn't always necessary.

 Other options include mobile broadband, which is delivered via 4G like a mobile network, or satellite broadband.
 Neither, however, are quite as reliable as a standard wired home connection.

 Take a look at our guide to broadband without a landline for more info.

 On the other hand, if you do want to make phone calls, you might prefer to get a few extras with a proper package.
 A lot of them offer fun things like inclusive calls, voicemail, calls to other countries, and mobile apps to use your home phone minutes when you're connected to Wi-Fi elsewhere.